 Wonderful Strangers featured Bronson Pinchot and Mark Linnbaker as Balki Bartokomous and Larry Appleton.
 In Perfect Strangers, you have an exemplary odd couple-type situation with an American and his very unfamiliar cousin.
 They attempt to coincide, and we will chuckle at Balki being the first Borat.

 Wonderful Strangers came out on March 25, 1986, and ran until August 6, 1993, for 8 seasons which was more than I suspected it had.
 Wonderful Strangers is a significant show in TV history as it initially began on Wednesdays however at that point moved to Friday where it turns into the anchor for the great TGIF setup.
-It’s insane to think about a period where Friday was an unquestionable requirement to stay at home around evening time.
+It’s insane to think about a period where Friday was an unquestionable requirement to stay at home around evening time, instead of going out and partying until you need a bleeding kit.
 Amazing Strangers set up an ideal blend of components that made for one incredible sitcom.

 –The extraordinary signature tune “Nothings Going To Stop Us Now” was composed by a similar team who formed the subjects for Full House, Step-by-Step, and Family Matters